 Our physicians and surgeons at KSF Orthopaedic Center can check for the extent of your PCL injury with either a device called an arthrometer or through x-rays or an MRI.
 Most individuals can recover from a PCL injury without surgery.
 However, some will need to undergo physical therapy or surgery if their injury involved more than one ligament or they experience chronic symptoms.

-Your meniscus is a piece of cartilage in your knee that helps cushion and stabilize your knee joint, while protecting your bones from wear-and-tear.
+Your meniscus is a piece of cartilage in your knee that helps cushion and stabilizes your knee joint while protecting your bones from wear-and-tear.
 When you fall and twist your knee, it can cause a meniscus tear that can be quite painful and debilitating.
-Meniscus tears are common among athletes in contact sports, such as football, or in sports requiring a lot of jumping movements, such as volleyball or soccer.
+Meniscus tears are common among athletes in contact sports, such as football, or in sports requiring many jumping movements, such as volleyball or soccer.
 Because your meniscus weakens with age, older athletes are especially prone to meniscus tears.

 Symptoms of a Meniscus Tear

-Symptoms of a meniscus tear include a popping sensation when the injury occurs, followed by swelling and pain in your knee, difficulty bending and straightening your leg, and a tendency for your knee to feel like it’s stuck or in a “locked up” position.
+A meniscus tear’s symptoms include a popping sensation when the injury occurs, followed by swelling and pain in your knee.
+It can also include difficulty bending and straightening your leg and a tendency for your knee to feel like it’s stuck or in a “locked up” position.

 Meniscus Tear Treatments

-Usually, an MRI can evaluate the extent of knee cartilage damage to determine what method of treatment would work best.
+Usually, an MRI can evaluate the extent of knee cartilage damage to determine what treatment method would work best.
 Your age, activity level, and other related injuries will help determine treatment.
 Not all meniscus tears require surgery.
-However, if you have a larger meniscus tear that is unrepairable even after surgery, you’re probably going to be at a much higher risk for developing arthritis of the knee.
+However, suppose you have a significant meniscus tear that is unrepairable even after surgery.
+In that case, you’re probably going to be at a much higher risk of developing knee arthritis.